-The nth derivative of a function is obtained by the successive differentiation of the same function till n times. n-th differentiation is referred to the higher order derivatives.
+The nth derivative of a function is obtained by the successive differentiation of the same function till n times.
+The n-th differentiation is referred to the higher order derivatives.
 In this article, we will learn the definition of the nth derivative along with its formulas, properties, and examples.

 nth Derivative Definition